Field Data Collection

 Planning & Performance

-The Planning and Performance Branch is responsible for carrying out a continuing, comprehensive, and cooperative (3C) transportation planning process for the development of all major transportation planning programs and reports at ODOT, in accordance with state and federal requirements.
+The Planning and Performance Branch is responsible for carrying out a continuing, comprehensive, and cooperative (3C) transportation planning process for the development of all major transportation planning documents, programs and reports at ODOT; as well as providing grant application assistance in accordance with state and federal requirements.

 The Traffic Management Branch receives data that is collected by the Field Data Collection Branch and analyzes and reports Annual Average Daily Traffic (AADT) estimates and as well as truck percentages.
 Data that is managed by the Traffic Management Branch is used for the traffic monitoring system, engineering and planning studies, roadway and bridge design projects, and system performance.